 According to American Express’ documentation, part of the requirement for obtaining CDW coverage in the first place is that the deposit AND the final bill will appear on the SAME credit card.
 We cannot speak for all credit card companies, so please contact yours prior to reserving a vehicle.

 It also goes without saying that the "driver" is the card holder.
 If that is not the case, then make sure the one who will be operating the vehicle is added to the rental agreement as an additional driver.

 The short answer is that we used to, but due to the nature of debit cards, we no longer do.

 Since most of them do not offer a Collision Damage Waiver (CDW) as a member benefit, renters needed to purchase our insurance in order to have more coverage than just the country’s mandatory minimum.

-If the renter elects to use the Collision Damage Waiver (CDW) that their credit card offers, then only one car rental per person is allowed — since the ‘driver’, as defined by the CDW, is the card holder.
+On the other hand, if the renter elects to use the Collision Damage Waiver (CDW) that their credit card offers, then only one car rental per person is allowed — since the "driver", as defined by the CDW, is the card holder.

 "Yes, but..." is typically our answer.
 It’s not us, but the insurance that determines the hows and whys.

 A vehicle needs to have a (1) Collision Damage Waiver (either from a credit card company or one of our in-house versions [Basic/Full]), along with the country’s (2) Mandatory Insurance, normally referred to Third Party Liability (TPL) or Supplemental Liability Insurance (SLI).
 These two parts are required.

 Furthermore, a car has one primary driver and a credit card is required for the deposit.